Ace201m/FirstApp/README.md

 # FirstApp
-A Login App implemented using Android fragments
+A Login App asked for username and password.